h-greggc/hugo-travel-dream/content/posts/Barcelona/index.md

 - Placa Catalonia (with ever-present Catalonian Socialist rallies!)
 - A panoramic bus tour of locations en route to Sagrada Familia

 Clearly, we were kept on the move.
-I wonder, if had I relied on my 1980s era SLR camera, woudl most of my pictures be out of focus due to the lack of time in front of photogenic sites?
-No time to focus!
+I wonder, had I needed to rely on my 1980s era SLR camera, would my pictures be out of focus due to the lack of time we had in front of photogenic sites: No time to focus!
 Fortunately, modern smartphone cameras are ready to go--almost prefocused and framed for each shot.
+Some of our fellow travelers would end up with several _thousand_ photos in search of the perfect chance shot!

 Our "best viewed on foot" tour of Barcelona logged `14,223` steps at a good pace through the best parts of the city.
 ### Antoni Gaudi: Barcelona's Architect